Mark Sisco, M.D.

 • See a few surgeons and recognize the financial conflict of interest that may exist.
 Beware of surgeons who offer you surgery before getting to know you and your situation.

-• Seek someone who is willing and able to have a nuanced discussion of the risks, benefits, and alternatives of implant removal; one who can discuss the data and its flaws; one who believes in breast implant illness but acknowledges the harm (financial, physical, and psychosocial) that surgery can cause.
+• Seek someone who is willing and able to have a nuanced discussion of the risks, benefits, and alternatives of implant removal.
+Undergoing surgery is a great act of trust, so make sure you choose someone one who can discuss the data and its flaws and who believes in breast implant illness but acknowledges the harm (financial, physical, and psychosocial) that surgery can cause.

-• Make sure you understand the benefits and drawbacks of different procedures, such as en-bloc capsulectomy, total capsulectomy, and implant removal alone, in the context of what outcomes and recovery to expect.
+• Make sure you understand the benefits and drawbacks of different explant procedures.
+Get to know your options, such as en-bloc capsulectomy, total capsulectomy, and implant removal alone, in the context of what outcomes and recovery to expect.
 Ask about drains and whether you’ll need a new or larger scar.
 Understand what tests (if any) your surgeon will run and what will be done with the implants.

 • Ask about what kind of cosmetic outcome you can expect given your situation and what alternatives to implants exist.
 Ask about a breast lift, about fat grafting.
 Maybe ask to see photos of “not so great” results.